psychemedia/storytelling-notes/_macpherson_to_do.md

 No man on earth, that draweth breath,

-More courage had than I ;
+More courage had than I;
 I dared my foes unto their face,

 And would not from them fly.
 This grandeur stout I did keep out,

-Like Hector, manfully ;
+Like Hector, manfully;
 Then wonder one like me so stout

 Should hang upon a tree.